andracs/bridging-sustainability/manuscript/4-Digital-design-with-sustainability.md

 An example of thinking about sustainable HCI can be found in Eli Blevis' article ([Blevis 2007](https://dl.acm.org/doi/10.1145/1240624.1240705)), in which he discusses sustainable interaction design with a focus on the development, disposal, renewal and reuse of technology.
 For Blevis, sustainable interaction design must take responsibility for the full life cycle of products , from creation to disposal.
 This approach is though most relevant if the interaction has a materiality, such as a technological gadget or a touchscreen, that needs to be disposed of, and the approach can only be applied to pure software products to a limited extent.
 ### Design patterns for web solutions and apps
-It's not immediately obvious, how graphical user interface design can be made more sustainable, but this is certainly an area that can benefit from sustainability initiatives.
+It's not immediately obvious how graphical user interface design can be made more sustainable, but this is certainly an area that can benefit from sustainability initiatives.

 First and foremost, designers must be aware of the existence of "dark patterns", which are user interactions that are inappropriate or downright bad.
 Unfortunately, it is a common practice for digital products to more or less mislead users in order to achieve company goals such as conversions.
 You would think that this practice is reserved for the most commercial companies, but we have also seen dark patterns in government and non-profit organizations.